-Risk for Falls Among the Elderly: Tips for MSN Students
+Risk for Falls Among Older Adults: Tips for MSN Students

-Each year, one in four people over the age of 65 will fall.* Because falls often result in injury, they’re a serious problem for the elderly—and one of the issues you will address if you become an adult/gerontology nurse practitioner.
+Each year, one in four people over the age of 65 will fall.1 Because falls often result in injury, they’re a serious problem for older adults—and one of the issues you will address if you become an adult/gerontology nurse practitioner.

-Why Are the Elderly at an Increased Risk for Falling?
+Why Are Older Adults at an Increased Risk for Falling?

 What Types of Injuries Can Happen in Falls?